-

 4.0 mm²

-Higher currents / longer cables
+Higher currents and longer cables

 d(mm) = 0,127 · 92^((36 − AWG) / 39)